Ceres (mythology): Laws

 Ceres was patron and protector of plebeian laws, rights and Tribunes.
 Her Aventine Temple served the plebeians as cult centre, legal archive, treasury and possibly law-court; its foundation was contemporaneous with the passage of the Lex Sacrata, which established the office and person of plebeian aediles and tribunes as inviolate representatives of the Roman people.
 Tribunes were legally immune to arrest or threat, and the lives and property of those who violated this law were forfeit to Ceres.

 The Lex Hortensia of 287 BC extended plebeian laws to the city and all its citizens.
-The official decrees of the Senate (senatus consulta) were placed in Ceres' Temple, under the guardianship of the goddess and her aediles.
+The official decrees of the Senate (senatus consulta) were placed in Ceres's Temple, under the guardianship of the goddess and her aediles.
 Livy puts the reason bluntly: the consuls could no longer seek advantage for themselves by arbitrarily tampering with the laws of Rome.
 The Temple might also have offered asylum for those threatened with arbitrary arrest by patrician magistrates.
-Ceres' temple, games and cult were at least part-funded by fines imposed on those who offended the laws placed under her protection; the poet Vergil later calls her legifera Ceres (Law-bearing Ceres), a translation of Demeter's Greek epithet, thesmophoros.
+Ceres's temple, games and cult were at least part-funded by fines imposed on those who offended the laws placed under her protection; the poet Vergil later calls her legifera Ceres (Law-bearing Ceres), a translation of Demeter's Greek epithet, thesmophoros.

-As Ceres' first plough-furrow opened the earth (Tellus' realm) to the world of men and created the first field and its boundary, her laws determined the course of settled, lawful, civilised life.
+As Ceres's first plough-furrow opened the earth (Tellus's realm) to the world of men and created the first field and its boundary, her laws determined the course of settled, lawful, civilised life.
 Crimes against fields and harvest were crimes against the people and their protective deity.
 Landowners who allowed their flocks to graze on public land were fined by the plebeian aediles, on behalf of Ceres and the people of Rome.
 Ancient laws of the Twelve Tables forbade the magical charming of field crops from a neighbour's field into one's own, and invoked the death penalty for the illicit removal of field boundaries.
 An adult who damaged or stole field-crops should be hanged "for Ceres".
 Any youth guilty of the same offense was to be whipped or fined double the value of damage.

 Poppies

-Ceres' signs and iconography, like Demeter's from early Mycenae onwards, include poppies - symbolic of fertility, sleep, death and rebirth.
+Ceres's signs and iconography, like Demeter's from early Mycenae onwards, include poppies - symbolic of fertility, sleep, death and rebirth.
 Poppies readily grow on soil disturbed by ploughing, as in wheatfields, and bear innumerable tiny seeds.
-They were raised as a crop by Greek and Roman farmers, partly for their fibrous stems and for the food value of their seeds Where the poppy capsule alone is shown, this probably belongs to the opium poppy (papaver somniferum, the "sleep-bearing poppy".
-The Roman poet Vergil, in Georgics, 1.212, describes this as Cereale papaver, or "Ceres' poppy", which eases pain and brings sleep - the deepest sleep of all being death.
-Poppies are often woven into Ceres' wheat-stalk crown, the corona spicea, worn by her priestesses and devotees.
+They were raised as a crop by Greek and Roman farmers, partly for their fibrous stems and for the food value of their seeds Where the poppy capsule alone is shown, this probably belongs to the opium poppy (papaver somniferum, the "sleep-bearing poppy").
+The Roman poet Vergil, in Georgics, 1.212, describes this as Cereale papaver, or "Ceres's poppy", which eases pain and brings sleep - the deepest sleep of all being death.
+Poppies are often woven into Ceres's wheat-stalk crown, the corona spicea, worn by her priestesses and devotees.